wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   - [Debian 11 (Bullseye) Upgrade Notes](/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye)

+- As part of the upgrade to Debian 11, many packages will be updated, notably this includes PostgreSQL from 11 to 13 and Python from 3.7 to 3.9, so be sure to check for compatibility and changes if there are any custom scripts or plugins.
 - The `i386` (32 bit) architecture (deprecated since 20.16) has been dropped from our mirror.

 Consult the